JaydeeCee/reviews/README.md

 ## Maven
-Functionality of this package is contained in the maven pom.xml
+Functionality of this package is contained in the maven pom.xml Please insert username and password where placeholders are used in the application.properties file

 ### Installation:
 Install maven-built jar as a service.
 Application runs in Tomcat, port 8101.

 ### MySQL:
 Application uses MySQL Database.
 Runs on port 3306.